KnifeOnlyI/GameOfLife/README.md

 ## TODO

 - [x] Game structure and rules
-- [ ] Graphical interface to execute the game
+- [x] Graphical interface to execute the game
+- [ ] Build start map with graphical interface
+- [ ] Increase/Decrease speed with mouse wheel
 - [ ] Other rule with randomization